alertlogic/azure-collector/README.md

 ]
 ```

-A notification contains a link to the actual lo data which is retrieved by the `Collector`, wrapped into a protobuf structure [TBD link]() and is sent into Alertlogic Ingest service.
+A notification contains a link to the actual data which is retrieved by the `Collector`, wrapped into a protobuf structure [TBD link]() and is sent into Alertlogic Ingest service.

 # Local Development